Share the Care

 Short breaks for disabled children and young people

 For a little time, you could provide a big difference – could you spare the time and provide short breaks for a disabled child or young person?

 If you have a minimum of one weekend a month to look after a disabled child or young person in your home, you could be who we looking for.

-We need Short Breaks Carers of all ages and from all walks of life.
+We need Share the Care carers of all ages and from all walks of life.
 You will be given ongoing training and support.

 Providing a short break for a child or young person with a disability can be very rewarding.

 Share the Care is a South Gloucestershire Council scheme to provide regular short breaks for disabled children, including those children with learning difficulties, autism and physical impairments.
-Short breaks care builds upon long term relationships with a child/young person and their family.
-It suits people who can offer short overnight breaks and who feel positive about disabled children/young people.
+Short breaks care builds upon long term relationships with a child or young person and their family.
+It suits people who can offer short overnight breaks and who feel positive about disabled children and young people.

 How does Share the Care work?

 Short breaks carers come from all age groups and walks of life.
 They are recruited and approved in the same way as other foster carers.
 Once approved, short breaks carers are carefully matched with a child who is gradually introduced to them.
 If this goes well, a pattern of visits is agreed, perhaps an overnight stay every 2-3 weeks or a weekend each month.
 Short breaks carers receive allowances, training and support through the Share the Care scheme and any requirement for special equipment will be assessed as part of this process.